-Animal Care & Welfare: Large Animal Evacuation
+Animal Health & Welfare: Large Animal Evacuation

 As we head into our season of un-predictable and detrimental weather, we are surrounded by stories of fires and evacuations… and awful heart-wrenching stories of abandoned animals left to fend for themselves.